sanil11-aus/OPEND_NSWTest/README.md

 # OPEND_NSWBirthRate
-This file contains birth rates from different NSW suburbs.
+This OPEND subproject deals with NSW birth rates from different NSW suburbs.